zjzshyq/zjzshyq.github.io/USL_final_paper.md

-# <center>A quick recall strategy based on clustering centers for a startup in a recommendation system</center>
+# <center>A fast recall strategy based on clustering centers for a startup in a recommendation system</center>

 <center>
 <strong>Yiqing Hu</strong>